All 10 National Parks in Uganda & Map of Uganda National Parks

 Uganda has 10 national parks in different conservation areas.
 Uganda National Parks are home to several attractions and reason for the many tourists who safari Uganda for rewarding activities.

-Informative Guide on National Parks in Uganda: Queen Elizabeth National Park, Kibale National Park Uganda, Bwindi Impenetrable National Park, Murchison Falls National Park, Lake Mburo National Park, Kidepo Valley National Park.
+Informative Guide on National Parks in Uganda: Queen Elizabeth National Park Uganda, Kibale National Park Uganda, Bwindi Impenetrable National Park, Murchison Falls National Park, Lake Mburo National Park, Kidepo Valley National Park.

 All of the parks in Uganda offer an authentic Africa safari experience for game viewing and trekking.